ilvacca/python-resources/PythonExercises/README.md

 ### INFO

-Here you can find some useful Python exercises.
+Here you can find some useful Python exercises I used during a Data Science course.
 Work in progress...

 ### EX1
-La relazione fra i lati (a, b) di un triangolo e l’ipotenusa (h) viene data dalla formula: 𝑎^2+𝑏^2=ℎ^2.
-Scrivere un programma che legga la lunghezza dei lati e calcoli l’ipotenusa.

- - Nota.
-La radice quadrata si può calcolare con la funzione sqrt(), definita in «math»

-Nota.
-Per leggere un input da tastiera si può usare la funzione raw_input che:

- - attende un input da tastiera
- - restituisce l'input quando viene premuto invio
- - ad esempio: nome = raw_input("Ciao, come ti chiami? ")
+The relationship between the sides (a, b) of a triangle and the hypotenuse (h) is given by the formula: 𝑎^2+𝑏^2=ℎ^2.
+Write a program that reads the length of the sides and calculates the hypotenuse.
+Notes:
+- The square root can be calculated with the function sqrt(), defined in "math" library.
+- To read a keyboard input you can use the raw_input() function that waits a keyboard input and returns it after ENTER is pressed;

 ### EX2
 Scrivere un programma per convertire una misura data in piedi ai suoi equivalenti in: